-Work & Study program?
+Work & Study programs in Canada

 These are College programs in Canada, where the work component is mandatory to graduate.
 This means that you must work to be able to take your educational degree in Canada.
 These programs are also known as “Co-Op Programs”.
 The word Co-Op comes from “cooperation”.

 The reason is that they are programs where the work experience in Canada is part of the academic program itself.
 That is why the programs will always be 50% study (and work up to 20 hours per week) + 50% just work.

 Sales and Marketing Program Coop Program

 Generally, the program is divided into two parts: the educational part developed in the College and the work experience.
 Depending on the program, you will spend the first 4 to 13 months at the College to acquire the specialized knowledge that you will use in your work in the second part of the program.